codefromhezad/tech-notes/ffmpeg_avconv.md

-## Script to generate a fixed number of "equidistant" frames from a video
+## Bash script to generate a fixed number of "equidistant" frames from a video

-Copy/Paste in a bash script file (we'll call it extract-frames.sh for the usage exemple)
+Copy/Paste in a file named extract-frames.sh (you can name it the way you want but you'll have to change the Usage part to mirror the name used)

     Usage:
     ./extract-frames.sh <source-video-file> [<num_frames> <dest_folder>]